Frequently Asked Questions

 Are microgreens grown on your reusable mediums more nutritious than soil-grown microgreens?

-We do not make any claims about nutritional content or nutrient density of crops grown on our products.
-Our reusable grow mediums (silicone and stainless steel) are inert materials - they do not add or remove nutrients.
+We do not make any claims about the nutritional content or nutrient density of crops grown on our products.
+Our reusable grow mediums are inert materials.
+They do not add or remove nutrients.

 Nutrient density is influenced by many factors unrelated to the growing medium, including seed genetics, light quality, water quality, fertilizers used, and growing conditions.
 While general research shows microgreens are nutrient-dense compared to mature vegetables, and hydroponic methods can produce nutrient-rich crops, we have not conducted laboratory testing specific to our products.